 Unfortunately, I have no photos of this Luby's when they were opening and operating, because it was only a Luby's, and the Luby's closing took many by surprise.
 It closed in April 2014 a few years shy of its 40th anniversary, as it was sold to a mystery owner, soon revealed to be the Eccell Group.

 This would be the new home of Café Eccell, after the drama surrounding it at Church and Wellborn Road.
 After renovating the inside and repainting the outside (it was originally white, which Eccell repainted to tan), it opened in August 2014 after renovating it.

 While Café Eccell has updated a bit (mostly by repainting the drive-through end of the restaurant and opening it as the sub-restaurant La Bodega Express, as well as making it share the roadside sign), it wasn't the one with the history behind it.
 Even the Eccell name would go away from the sign, as after being forced to close in spring 2020 during the coronavirus pandemic, the owners revealed their intention to rename it.
 Originally planned to be "The Local", it reopened July 1, 2020 as "Public & Main" with a new menu (no word on the La Bodega Express restaurant-within-a-restaurant).

-But Luby's is the one with the history behind it.
+Of course, Luby's was the one with the history behind it.
 A full page ad had been taken out for its opening, describing the restaurant that didn't have waiters or waitresses.

-Enjoy the pictures I took in and around the restaurant shortly after closing, taken May 2014.
+Enjoy the pictures I took in and around the restaurant shortly after closing (and after Eccell repainted it), taken May 2014.